One of the absolute best things about exploring all the adorable small towns in Ireland is simply how many of them there are.

 How to Discover These Small Irish Villages

-Without a doubt, the best way to explore small Irish towns–and really the island of Ireland as a whole–is via car.
+Without a doubt, the best way to explore small Irish towns–and really the island as a whole–is by renting a car in Ireland.

 Ireland is the perfect place for a road trip, and if you hope to explore beyond the big cities and touristy highlights like the Cliffs of Moher, it’s practically mandatory (especially if you have limited time in the country).